AlexIII/rings-of-saturn/readme.md

 ## Making Hot Swap easier without destroying any original disks

 Preface.
 The "COMPLETED" message indicates that the DRM was disabled, however, if you don't see the message, it doesn't mean that the DRM inhibition has failed.
 In fact, it is not necessary to actually boot the System Disk.
-The magical part that disables the DRM is located in the TOC section of the System Disk that is being read BEFORE the DRM check is performed.
+The magical part that disables the DRM is located in the TOC section of the System Disk, which is being read BEFORE the DRM check is performed.

 Exploiting this fact makes the hot swap trick much easier, because you can get away without the need of the second swap entirely!
 It is a very big deal especially for the v2 consoles where the second swap is fairly hard to do due to the very small and non-deterministic time window.